 Anastacia-Renee is a multi-genre writer, interdisciplinary artist, and educator.
 She is the 2018-2019 Seattle Civic Poet and was the 2015-2017 poet-in-residence at Hugo House.
 Anastacia-Renee has received fellowships and residencies from Cave Canem, Hedgebrook, VONA, Artist Trust, Jack Straw, Ragdale, and Mineral School.
 She is the author of five books: Forget It (Black Radish Books), (v.)
 (Gramma Press), 26, (Dancing Girl Press), Kiss Me Doll Face (Gramma Press), and Answer(Me) (Argus Press).
 Her writing has appeared in Ms. Magazine, The Fight and the Fiddle, Women of Resistance: Poems for a New Feminism, Sinister Wisdom: Black Lesbians—We Are the Revolution, and many more.

-Veronica Lee-Baik, 2017 James W. Ray Venture Projects
+ANTONIO GOMEZ, 2018 James W. Ray Venture Project

 About the James W. Ray Awards

-Eligible artists representing a breadth of disciplines, art practices, and locations throughout Washington State are nominated for the James W. Ray Distinguished Artist Award and James W. Ray Venture Project Awards.
-The evaluation of applications and selection of recipients was performed by a multi-disciplinary panel of five arts professionals.
-Nominators and panelists were selected by Artist Trust and the Frye Art Museum.
+Administered from 2014-2018, the James W. Ray Distinguished Artist Award and James W. Ray Venture Project Awards were awarded to artists representing a breadth of disciplines, art practices, and locations throughout Washington State.
+A multidisciplinary panel of five artists and arts professionals evaluated the applicants and selected the recipients.
+Nominators and panelists were chosen by Artist Trust and the Frye Art Museum.

 About the Raynier Institute & Foundation